 Bush, C. (1991) Halfway to Revolution: Investigation and Crisis in the Work of Henry Adams, William James and Gertrude Stein, New Haven: Yale University Press.

-Lears, T. J. J. (1981) No Place of Grace: Antimodernism and the Transformation of American Culture 1880-1920, New York: Pantheon
+Lears, T. J. J. (1981) No Place of Grace: Antimodernism and the Transformation of American Culture 1880–1920, New York: Pantheon.

 Rowe, J. C. (1976) Henry Adams and Henry James: The Emergence of a Modern Consciousness, Ithaca: Cornell University Press.